stefan-hoeck/idris2-tutorial/src/Tutorial1.md

 First `isEven` uses the `mod` function to check, whether an integer is divisible by two.
 But the interesting function is `testSquare`.
-It takes two argument: The first argument is of type *function from `Integer` to `Bool`*, and the second of type `Integer`.
+It takes two arguments: The first argument is of type *function from `Integer` to `Bool`*, and the second of type `Integer`.
 This second argument is squared before being passed to the first argument.
 Again, give this a go